Eddy pumping: Eddy pumping characteristics

 The direction of vertical motion in cyclonic and anticyclonic eddies is independent of the hemisphere.
 Observed vertical velocities of eddy pumping are in the order of one meter per day.
 However, there are regional differences.
 In regions where kinetic energy is higher, such as in the Western boundary current, eddies are found to generate stronger vertical currents than eddies in open ocean.

 Limitations

-When describing vertical motion in eddies it is important to note that eddy pumping is only one component of a complex mechanism.
+Eddy pumping is only one component of a complex mechanism.
 Another important factor to take into account, especially when considering ocean-wind interaction, is the role played by eddy-induced Ekman pumping.
 Some other limitations of the explanation above are due to the idealised, quasi circular linear dynamical response to perturbations that neglects the vertical displacement that a particle can experience moving along a sloping neutral surface.
 Vertical motion in eddies is a fairly recent research topic that still presents limitations in the theory both due to complexity and lack of sufficient observations.
 Nonetheless, the one presented above is a simplification that helps explain partially the important role that eddies play in biological productivity, as well as their biogeochemical role in the carbon cycle.